-Variable compensation opportunities (long- and short-term incentive target awards) comprised approximately 77 percent of our CEO's total target annual compensation in 2023, 49 percent of which was in the form of long-term awards tied to company performance.
-Variable compensation opportunities accounted for approximately 62 percent of our other NEOs' total target annual compensation in 2023, 35 percent of which was in the form of long-term awards.
+Variable compensation opportunities (long- and short-term incentive target awards) comprised approximately 77 percent of our CEO's total target annual compensation in 2024, 49 percent of which was in the form of long-term awards of which a portion, 37 percent, is tied to company performance.
+Variable compensation opportunities accounted for approximately 62 percent of our other NEOs' total target annual compensation in 2024, 35 percent of which was in the form of long-term awards of which a portion, 26 percent, is tied to company performance.
 We believe that tying a meaningful portion of our NEOs' target earnings opportunity to variable compensation, while providing competitive levels of base salary, strikes an appropriate balance between achievement of operational goals and the pay earned by our executives.